DIRECTOR: Alfred Clark

 I think we must mention the visual tricks of having a woman kneel down towards the chopping block and using a mannequin to replace her and have its head cut off.
 The editing during this moment is very clean.
 I wasn't sure what to expect from such a moment, but I was expecting something a little more dodgy looking for the time.
 If you were to upload this to YouTube and say nothing, it could easily be mistaken for a real piece of snuff.
 I have to applaud them for how great this looks for the time.

 It's also important to note that Thomas Edison had hired director Alfred Clark to make this short film.
 The Execution Of Mary, Queen Of Scots is also believed to be the first piece of cinema to feature hired actors.
 Regardless of the short time and me finding it hard to say much other than that this short contains some genuinely horrific imagery, which was probably very realistic back in the days of its release.
 I believe this is still a significant piece of history, cinema and I am thrilled that I got to see it.

 - A woman has her head cut off with an axe.

 I am so glad that I had decided to go back and delve into the history of horror.
 To go back to watch what some consider to be the first piece of horror cinema.
 An eighteen second short that features the decapitation of a woman was a pleasure to watch.
 Just based on mood and visuals, this needs to be seen.
-This is a short off importance.
+This is a short film of importance.
 A pretty historic one.
-A short film that if it had not been made, we may have not seen the horror genre become what is we love and enjoy today.
+A short film that if it had not been made, we might have not seen what the horror genre would become or what it is we love and admire today.